TrangPham93/Stock_analyzing_for_fun/README.md

 # Stocks
-This is for learning and practice purpose, I'm not reponsible for any investment decision.
+This is for learning and practicing purpose, I'm not reponsible for any investment decisions made based on this.